 What is Vision Quest?

 Vision quest is a sacred ceremony within the Lakota tribe from the Native Americans that live in the United States.
 The ceremony is a prayer to transit the medicine wheel during four years.
 During each of the vision quests, the quester sits in isolation in nature for four days while fasting food and water with the purpose of prayer, sacrifice, introspection, meditation and cultivation of in-sight.
 Indeed, an inner vision and connection with the elements in nature.
 During the time we enter in prayer the questers become Wakan, which translates to “sacred.”
-We take vows of silence and abstinence and we no longer belong to this world, but rather, embark on a four day journey of deeper connection with the self and nature.
+We take vows of silence and abstinence and we no longer belong to this world, but rather, embark on a four day journey of deeper connection with Great Spirit, the self and nature.
 This prayer is carried out in complete isolation in a natural setting, be it in the woods or a secluded place in the mountain, during which the questers commit to four days of fasting food and water as we enter a deep state of contemplation and prayer.
 The commitment of four years will carry the quester through an experience of deeper awareness and connection with the medicines of the four directions and the four elements through contemplation and prayer within nature itself.

 Each direction and each year brings on a new challenge, and renews the commitment to walking a path of harmony with nature and universal truths that resonate with our higher Self.
 Each prayer is gratitude, for we already have it all, it’s just a matter of remembering and connecting deeply to the truths that resonate through the course of those four years to give us guidance towards a good and happy life.